architest/pymeeus/README.rst

    pip3 install --user pymeeus

-If you have PyMeeus already installed, but want to update to the latest
+If you have PyMeeus already installed, but want to upgrade to the latest
 version:

 .. code:: sh